 In Grove v.
-Wells Fargo, the lender reported to the credit bureaus that Kenneth Grove was behind on his car loan payments.
-Grove disputed that his payments were delinquent and requested that Wells Fargo correct the inaccurate marks on his credit reports, according to court documents.
-When Wells reportedly refused, Grove filed a lawsuit against Wells under the Fair Credit Reporting Act (FCRA).
+Wells Fargo, the lender ("Wells") reported to the credit bureaus that Kenneth Grove was behind on his car loan payments.
+Grove disputed that his payments were delinquent, and requested that Wells correct the inaccurate marks on his credit reports.
+When Wells refused, Grove filed a lawsuit against Wells under the Fair Credit Reporting Act (FCRA).

 After a court-ordered mediation, depositions and document production, Wells and Grove agreed upon a settlement.
 The settlement was rendered a stipulated judgment, whereby Wells would instruct the credit bureaus to delete the disputed delinquency reports, would pay Grove $20,000 and "plus [Grove's] costs incurred to date and recoverable attorney's fees."
 The judgment also deemed Grove the